-First of all, when your target audience is young adult, you should recognize that you need to write about what is important to them as an audience, not to you as an author (this is true for every audience, incidentally).
+First of all, when your target audience is young adults, you should recognize that you need to write about what is important to them as an audience, not to you as an author (this is true for every audience, incidentally).

 You should ask yourself about what your potential readers want to read.
 What are they worried about?
 What preoccupies them?

-In this age group, your readers will very often be preoccupied with thir place in the world, newfound responsibilities (which is also why these elements are very present in YA novels) and, of course, love.
+In this age group, your readers will very often be preoccupied with their place in the world, newfound responsibilities (which is also why these elements are very present in YA novels) and, of course, love.

 Think about high school; was it the majority of kids who didn’t care about dating?
 Or was it perhaps just a few?
-I think if you think about it, you’ll find that it was probably a minority who didn’t care about it.
+I think that if you look back, you’ll find that it was probably a minority who didn’t care about it.
 The rest were happily worrying about how to dress to impress this guy, or what to say to ask this girl out.

 And once again, it may bother you, but it’s such a vital part of becoming an adult.

 When you read a book as a teenager, and the hero(in) has the same worries you do, it validates them.
 When they get nervous the same way you do, when their hands get sweaty and their hearts start beating frantically, it validates your reactions too.

 It’s a beautiful thing to empower our young ones through our stories.

 And this isn’t to say that the minority, people who don’t want to read about romance, shouldn’t be catered to.
 By all means, if you don’t like romance, write a book without it!
-But if this is the case, you can’t be disappionted when it doesn’t do as well as YA with romance.
+But if this is the case, you can’t be disappointed when it doesn’t do as well as YA with romance.

-Writing to the market
+Writing to the Young Adult market

 If you want your books to sell, then you, as an author, have to write to the market (write what readers want to read).
 The market will never adapt to you; that’s just a fact of life, not only for writing but for every single venture, no matter what you’re trying to sell.
-If you’re interested in reading more on this subject, then I recommend reading an article from Derek Murphy here, very eye-opening!
+(If you’re interested in reading more on this subject, then I recommend reading an article from Derek Murphy here, very eye-opening!)

 Once again, 100% fine.
-But I personnally don’t see it as selling out.
+But I personally don’t see it as selling out.
 If your purpose is to make your message heard, which would you prefer?
 To get your message in front of 10 people, or in front of 1000?
 Writing to market can do exactly that.

 If that’s not what you’re after, then this will not be an issue.
 I understand that authors can be disappointed that what sells is something that doesn’t appeal to them personally, but that’s the whole issue.
 They take it personally when it really has nothing to do with them or their personal choices or preferences.

-How do you like romance in novels?
+How do you feel about romance in Young Adult novels?